dbt-labs/segment/README.md

 ## Installation instructions
 New to dbt packages?
 Read more about them [here](https://docs.getdbt.com/docs/building-a-dbt-project/package-management/).
-1. Include this package in your `packages.yml` -- check [here](https://hub.getdbt.com/fishtown-analytics/segment/latest/)
+1. Include this package in your `packages.yml` — check [here](https://hub.getdbt.com/fishtown-analytics/segment/latest/)
 for installation instructions.
 2. Run `dbt deps`
-3. Include the following in your `dbt_project.yml` directly within your `models:` block (making sure to handle indenting appropriately). **Update the value to point to your segment page views table**.
+3. Include the following in your `dbt_project.yml` directly within your `vars:` block (making sure to handle indenting appropriately). **Update the value to point to your segment page views table**.

 ```YAML
 # dbt_project.yml